White Headboard Shelf Coat rack

-This headboard shelf coat rack is something I've been wanting to do for awhile.
+I’ve wanted to make this headboard shelf coat rack for a while.
 It turned out better than I expected.

 I picked up this table at a yard sale for $1.
-I used the base of the table for a repurposed desk into a chest.
+I used the table’s base to repurpose a desk into a chest.
+If you’re handy with tools, don’t overlook cheap or free furniture just because it has suffered damage over the years.

 I had this free headboard in my stash.
-I cut the legs off and cut each of the curvy ends of the table off using my compound sliding miter saw.
+First, I cut the legs off and cut each of the curvy ends of the table off using my compound sliding miter saw.
 This is a dry fit.
-I actually ended up taking them back to the saw to cut a little more off the depth.
+I took them back to the saw to cut more off the depth.

-Pocket hole jig used to secure small shelves
+A pocket hole jig is used to secure small shelves.

-I used my Kreg Jig (micro jig) to drill some pocket holes to hold the shelves onto the headboard.
+I used my Kreg Jig (micro jig) to drill some pocket holes in the table sections to hold the shelves onto the headboard.

 Time to paint!

-I mixed up some diy chalky paint primer with Polished Pearl and gave it a quick coat on the front and the back.
-I find that many times a coat of primer totally gets me motivated to finish a project.
-Once all the colors come together and it blends, it makes me smile.
+I mixed some DIY chalky paint primer with Polished Pearl and gave it a quick coat on the front and the back.
+A coat of primer often motivates me to finish a project.
+It makes me smile once all the colors come together and blend.

-Add boards to back to aid in hanging headboard shelf coatrack
+Add boards to the back to aid in hanging the headboard shelf coatrack.

 I had to make a few adjustments on the back.
-The pocket holes protruded slightly so I added a thin piece of plywood.
-In order to attach the coat hooks, I added a piece of a 1x4.
-I glued and screwed the 1x4, and glued and nailed the thin plywood.
+The pocket holes protruded slightly, so I added a thin piece of plywood.
+To attach the coat hooks, I added a bit of a 1×4.
+I glued and screwed the 1×4 and glued and nailed the thin plywood.

-I added some small scraps of 1x in order to allow the headboard to hang on the wall.
-It needed to have something to fill in the depth of the bed posts.
+I added some small scraps of 1x to allow the headboard to hang on the wall.
+It needed something to fill in the depth of the bedposts.

-Then it was time for a coat of Polished Pearl in semi-gloss using my Homeright Finish Max.
-The Finish Max gives such a great finish on the curvy bed posts of this shelf coatrack.
+Then, it was time for a coat of Polished Pearl in semi-gloss using my Homeright Finish Max.
+The Finish Max gives such an excellent finish on the curvy bed posts of this shelf coatrack.

-After the paint dried really well, I added some ball hooks from D. Lawless Hardware.
-If you need tips for installing coat hooks, see my Red Headboard Shelf Coat Rack project.
+After the paint dried well, I added some ball hooks from D. Lawless Hardware.
+For tips on installing coat hooks, see my Red Headboard Shelf Coat Rack project.

-I love how this coat rack shelf turned out!
-Plus it got another headboard out of my inventory.
+I love how this coat rack shelf turned out, and it helped me remove another headboard from my inventory.

 This is the black headboard shelf I made with the two long ends of the $1 coffee table.

-Here is the base of the table used for this lingerie chest made from an old desk.
+Here is the base of the table for this lingerie chest made from an old desk.

-Three great projects out of one yard sale table.
+Three great projects emerged from one lone yard sale table.
 I still have the very middle of the table, but I don’t expect to use it for a project.

 Which do you like better?